JLeigh101/HTML-CSS-Scraping/README.md

 # HTML-CSS-Scraping
 NU Bootcamp Module 11

+**File Contents**
+*part_1_mars_news.ipynb - this file contains the code used to generate mars.json by scraping the html/css tags on the mars news website
+*part_2_mars_waether.ipynb - this file contains the code used to generate mars_data.csv (by scraping html/css on the mars weather site), as well as the supplemental data analysis on mars wearther.
+*mars.json - output file from part 1
+*mars_data.csv - output file from part 2

 **Background**
 You’re now ready to take on a full web-scraping and data analysis project.
 You’ve learned to identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
 You’ve also learned to scrape various types of information.
 These include HTML tables and recurring elements, like multiple news articles on a webpage.